 The range is 0.8-1 grams per kilogram for healthy adults, and 1-1.2 grams per kilogram for an elderly person.
 For example: An active young woman who weighs around 150 pounds would need a minimum of 54 grams of protein per day following that guideline.

 Sex is also a factor in determining how much protein a person should consume per day.
 Generally speaking, young men need slightly more protein per day than most young women — especially when trying to build muscle.
-All men, regardless of activity level, consume at least 56 grams of protein every day; however, a 160-pound man working to increase his lean body mass would actually want to consume closer to 100+ grams of protein every day.
+All men, regardless of activity level, should consume at least 56 grams of protein every day; however, a 160-pound man working to increase his lean body mass would actually want to consume closer to 100+ grams of protein every day.

 The minimum amount of protein you should consume per day also increases with age.
 As mentioned above, the range is 0.8-1 gram of protein per kilogram for young adults, but it’s 1-1.2 grams per kilogram for an older person.
 As a 2014 article published in Sports Health titled “Muscle Changes in Aging” notes, muscle tissue changes in many ways with age, so maintaining healthy muscles is especially important as you grow older.
 Consuming more protein can effectively help prevent sarcopenia, the age-related decrease in lean muscle mass.
 That’s why older people have a higher recommended minimum amount for protein intake.